© nikko tee / Shutterstock.com

 Does Single-Rank RAM Need to Be Upgraded?

 Upgrading single-rank RAM to dual-rank RAM has the benefits of greater memory density and bandwidth.
 Dual-rank RAM has more capacity and is often a more cost-effective choice.
-The interleaving of dual-rank RAM delivers a notable uplift in efficiency because each rank can take turns to work while the other is being accessed.
+The interleaving of dual-rank RAM delivers a notable uplift in efficiency because each rank can take turns working while the other is being accessed.

 Performances Gains with Multi-Rank RAM Are Limited